fcolarich/ConnectFour/README.md

 ### Introduction
 The objective of this project was to create a classic Connect-Four Game. https://en.wikipedia.org/wiki/Connect_Four
 The features it should include was 2 player support, IA, winning and resetting.
 After I developed the basic game, that is, without cool graphics or anything else, just plain ol' unity cubes, I started playing around in my head what could make this kind of game interesting to play and to watch.
-Various Ideas came into mind, like the tokens were buildings that one had to "Pile up" to build something or well many ideas.
+Various Ideas came into mind, like the tokens were buildings that one had to "Pile up" to build something and well, many more outlandish ideas.
 Finally I settled with the concept of elements fighting each other in some way.
 Through some mental iterations, I arrived to the final concept of a duel of runes, where each player would choose an element, either fire or ice, and play with tokens of that element.
 This gave me more ideas into how to design the UI, music, animations and particle effects.
 I took some assets I had bought or downloaded, I created and edited them and I started pouring them into the game.
 The end result is this.
 A retro looking pixel art game, about magical runes.